meta-llama/llama-stack/llama_stack/distribution/docker/ollama/README.md

 The scripts in these folders help you spin up a Llama Stack distribution with Ollama Inference provider.

 > [!NOTE]
 > This assumes you have access to GPU to start a Ollama server with access to your GPU.
-Please see Ollama CPU Distribution if you wish connect to a hosted Ollama endpoint.
+Please see Ollama CPU Distribution if you wish to run Ollama on CPU.

 ### Getting Started